CodeStory/fluent-http/README.md

 }
 ```

-Now you can inject your bean like you would expect
+Now you can inject your beans like you would expect

 ```Java
 public class AllProducts {